The Milton-Freewater community on Tuesday decided its emergency medical service is worth paying for.

 An overwhelming majority of voters, 86.78 percent, approved a higher property tax to fund a new ambulance district, according to ballots counted by Umatilla County.

-I am really pleased that the community stepped forward and voted that high a percentage, Bill Burwell, a newly elected member of a 5-member board to oversee the district, said Tuesday.
+I am really pleased that the community stepped forward and voted that high a percentage, said Bill Burwell, a newly elected member of a board to oversee the district.
 That just means a great deal for us and ensures the protection for Milton-Freewater.

-A total 1,483 votes were cast in favor, a higher percentage of registered voters than cast ballots to approve tax funding of repairs to the Walla Walla River levee last year.
+A total 1,483 votes were cast, a higher percentage of registered voters than those that cast ballots to approve tax funding of repairs to the Walla Walla River levee last year.
 That vote was considered exceptional for the northern Umatilla County community.

 Bill Howard, another new board member, said he worried whether the tax would pass on the first try.

 With 86 percent I think the message must have gotten out pretty well,?Howard said Tuesday.
 I was very nervous.
 I really thought we might have problems getting it done.
 This is very good news for the community and a very positive indication local people are willing to step up and solve local problems.

 The measure imposes another 25 cent tax per $1,000 assessed value of a property.
 Its expected to raise $130,000 a year for the district.

 Milton-Freewater Emergency Medical Service, a private company owned by Rick Saager, is providing service at least until the end of the year.

 The new board will decide how to contract for emergency medical service in the new district, which embraces the same boundaries as the Milton-Freewater School District.